 In 1893 two cousins from Alsace, Théophile Bader and Alphonse Kahn, opened a small shop on the corner of rue La Fayette and the Chaussée d’Antin.
 Over the years they expanded into a number of buildings in the area and in 1912 the famous steel and glass dome in the...read more

 A Merula Studio & 1 bedroom self-catering apartments Sleeps 2 to 3 people Nestled among the beautiful landscaped, flower-filled grounds of A Merula is this lovely collection of apartments.
-Each one has been decorated with loving care and has all the facilities that...read more
+Each one has been decorated with loving care and has all the facilities...read more